 Dr. Hetland is a Professor at TAMU, and has been working on coastal circulation in the Gulf of Mexico for more than 20 years.
 Dr. Hetland has published 37 papers on circulation in the Gulf of Mexico, with topics ranging from submesoscale baroclinic instabilities in the Mississippi/Atchafalaya River plume, seasonal bottom hypoxia (the dead zone), harmful algal bloom formation, hydrodynamic model skill assessment, and oil spill trajectory prediction.

 Tian-Jian Hsu | University of Delaware

-Dr. Hsu is an associate professor at the Center for Applied Coastal Research, University of Delaware.
+Dr. Hsu is a professor at the Center for Applied Coastal Research, University of Delaware.
 His main expertise includes environmental fluid mechanics and numerical modeling.
 Over the past decade, Dr. Hsu and his team have focused on studying cohesive sediments, including flocculation, fluid mud, and wave-mud interaction.

 Andrew Manning | HR Wallingford

 Dr. Manning is a principal scientist in the Coasts & Estuaries Group at HR Wallingford Ltd. where he specializes in cohesive sediment transport dynamics.
 Dr. Manning is a world-renowned scientist in the field of flocculation processes.

 Olivia Mason | Florida State University

 Dr. Mason an assistant professor in the department of Earth, Ocean, and Atmospheric Science at FSU.
 She has used metagenomics, metatranscriptomics, and single cell genomics to assess how microorganisms responded to the DwH oil spill, including both the water column and surface sediments.